mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * *Cancel Streams*: To allow an application to cancel (re)transmission of packets that are no longer needed, the QUIC implementation MUST expose a way to cancel the corresponding QUIC streams.
-* *Select Congestion Controller*: If congestion control is to be implemented at the QUIC connection layer as described in {{cc-quic-layer}}, the application must be able to choose an appropriate congestion control algorithm.
+* *Configure Congestion Controller*: If congestion control is to be implemented at the QUIC connection layer as described in {{cc-quic-layer}}, the QUIC implementation SHOULD expose an API to allow the application to configure the specifics of the congestion controller.
 * *Disable Congestion Controller*: If congestion control is to be implemented at the application layer as described in {{cc-application-layer}}, and the application layer is trusted to apply adequate congestion control as described